LaunchCodeEducation/data-analysis/src/chapters/tableau-part3/studio.rst

 Setting Up the Studio:
 ^^^^^^^^^^^^^^^^^^^^^^

 Download `Retail Data Analytics data set <https://www.kaggle.com/datasets/manjeetsingh/retaildataset?select=Features+data+set.csv>`__.
-There are 3 csv files.
-To download all csv files at once, click on the ``Download`` bubble next to the ``New Notebook`` bubble.
+There are 3 CSV files.
+To download all CSV files at once, click on the ``Download`` bubble next to the ``New Notebook`` bubble.
 An orange arrow is pointing to the ``Download`` bubble in the image below.

 .. figure:: figures/download-multi-files.png
    :alt: An orange arrow points to the ``Download`` bubble, highlighting the Download option of kaggle.

 #.
-Open the csv file in Tableau Public.
+Open the CSV file in Tableau Public.
 #.
 When you open this data set, you will want to create a relationship between the 3 CSV files.

    #.
 Each csv has a ``Store`` column.